Blorek/Sorting-Table/README.md

 # Sorting-Table

+Hi!

-Simple code for sort in JS
+This is a simple code for sort in tables.
+Actually this is my first JS project.